 2. Visit Reykjavik

-It’s been two years and I still can’t seem to pronounce, or remember the spelling of the capital city of Iceland.
+It’s been two years and I still can’t seem to pronounce or remember the spelling of the capital city of Iceland.
 Regardless, the city is one of the most charming I’ve set my eyes on.
 Though small, there is much to do around the area.

 In Reykjavik, I stayed at Bus Hostel.
 At first, I was a bit worried since Google Maps made it seem quite a distance from the city center.
 But since it was the cheapest option, I decided to bite the bullet.
-After arriving, I realized that the hostel was only a 8 minute walk from downtown and much nicer than what I expected.
+After arriving, I realized that the hostel was only an 8-minute walk from downtown and much nicer than what I expected.
 I ended up having a 4-people room all to myself and fell in love with the oak bar and antique furniture lounge downstairs.

-Hallgrímskirkja Church is situated central Reykjavik.
+Hallgrímskirkja Church is situated in central Reykjavik.
 It is a massive structure designed by Guðjón Samúelsson to resemble the country’s rocky landscape.
 It is not only one of the biggest compositions in Iceland, but also serves as Reykjavik’s northern light.
 Can’t mention how many times I found my way by following the tip of the church, which can be seen from almost every corner of the city.

 The church also serves as an observation tower.
 For USD $8, you can step inside the tower and have a glance of the city’s beautiful landscape.

-Kæstur hákarl is a national dish of Iceland consisting of a Greenland shark (Somniosus microcephalus) or other sleeper shark which has been cured with a particular fermentation process and hung to dry for four to five months.
+Kæstur hákarl is a national dish of Iceland consisting of a Greenland shark (Somniosus microcephalus) or other sleeper sharks, which has been cured with a particular fermentation process and hung to dry for four to five months.
 Kæstur hákarl has a strong ammonia-rich smell and fishy taste.

-Aside from rotten fish, Iceland also offers sour ram’s testicles, sheep’s head and blood pudding.
+Aside from rotten fish, Iceland also offers sour ram’s testicles, sheep’s head, and blood pudding.
 Clearly, the country is only for the brave-hearted.

 After my shark experience, I opted for something a bit more appetizing for lunch.
 TripAdvisor brought me over to Saegreifinn – The Sea Baron, for some renowned chowder.

-Aside from the church and eating bizarre food, Reykjavik also offers a number of shops and bars throughout the city.
+Aside from the church and bizarre food, Reykjavik also offers a number of shops and bars throughout the city.
 Spend a few days strolling the streets, tour the Esjan volcanic mountain range, go on a whale watching excursion or visit one of the many museums in the city center.